Goa Gajah (Elephant Cave): Visitor’s Info & Entrance Fees (Updated 2026)

-Bali is full of surprises – one moment you’re sipping on a coconut on the beach, and the next you’re stepping into an ancient cave with a menacing face.
+Bali is full of surprises.
+One moment you’re sipping on a coconut on the beach, and the next you’re stepping into an ancient cave with a menacing face.

 Goa Gajah, also known as the Elephant Cave, is considered one of the best temples in Bali.
 It’s one of the more fascinating Bali ancient ruins and features a cave with intricate stone carvings.